 Green Revolution in India

-· At independence, about 75 percent of the country’s population was dependent on agriculture.
+· At the time of independence, about 75% of the country’s population was dependent on agriculture.

-· Land Reforms aimed at removing all obstacles in agricultural development arose due to a land holding pattern, agricultural tenancy, etc.
+· Land Reforms aimed at removing all the obstacles in the agricultural development arising due to a landholding pattern, agricultural tenancy, and more.

-· The abolition of intermediaries brought 2 crore tenants into direct contact with the government.
+· The abolition of the intermediaries brought two crore tenants into direct contact with the government.

-· It should not be exceeded 1/3rd of the value of the crop.
+· It should not be more than one-third of the value of the crop.

 |· Most of the states have passed legislation to provide security to tenant cultivation.

-· The tenant cannot be removed from the land, except under law.
+· The tenants cannot be removed from the land, except under law.

-· In case landowner needs land for self-cultivation, the tenant also has to be given prescribed minimum area for cultivation.
+· In case the landowner needs the land for self-cultivation, the tenant also must be given a prescribed minimum area for cultivation.

-· Despite of all efforts only about 30% of the cultivated area could be consolidated in India, mostly in the states of Punjab, Uttar Pradesh, and Haryana.
+· Despite all the efforts, only about 30% of the cultivated area could be consolidated in India, mostly in the states of Punjab, Uttar Pradesh, and Haryana.

-· It refers to maximum and minimum limits to the size of a holding which one is permitted to hold.
+· It refers to the maximum and minimum limits to the size of holding a land that one is permitted to hold.

-· The surplus land i.e. over and above the ceiling limit has been redistributed by the government to small or landless labors.
+· The surplus land, i.e., over and above the ceiling limit has been redistributed by the government to small or landless labourers.

 · It is encouraged to enhance the bargaining power of the smallholders in the competitive marketing structure.